h8d13/Vase/README.md

 **This also works from an existing ArchLinux based installation.** where you can skip ISOs altogether (mirrors only).

+> In our ISO builds: One arrow UP does what is bellow one go.

 `$ pacman-key --init && pacman -Sy git`

 `$ git clone https://github.com/h8d13/Vase && cd Vase`

 `$ ./main -t` : Launch TUI forked KDE install

-> In our builds: One arrow UP does this one go.

 > In the TUI: Some critical sections include disk setup, hardware profiles, bluetooth needed, x11 optional (old NVIDIA hardware for example).